Juwan23D/Wisp-Health/README.md

 * Golden Years Security had the highest cost-per-click at $0.68, yet it delivered the lowest click-through rate (1.41%) and one of the lowest impression counts, highlighting a costly and underperforming category.

 * The Family Coverage category generated over 1.1 million impressions; however, data on clicks and cost is missing.
-To ensure accurate performance evaluation, it may be helpful to meet with the engineering team to investigate the cause of the missing data and recover the lost metrics.
+To ensure accurate performance evaluation, it may be helpful to meet with the engineering team to investigate the cause of the missing data.

 * Impressions and CTR show an inverse relationship, Health for All saw a 25% CTR with 170K impressions, while Tailored Health Plans had just 7% with 1.4M.
 This may indicate broad targeting, audience saturation, or creative fatigue.

 ### Signups

-* The Health for All campaign achieved the highest signup rate at 2.08%, representing a 316% increase compared to the average of other categories, and secured the second-highest total signups with 3,545.
-Despite not having the highest signup volume, its signup rate was more than four times higher than that of the Coverage Matters campaign (0.50%).
-This significant performance gap suggests that Health for All may possess messaging, targeting, or creative strategies worth analyzing and potentially applying to other campaigns.
+* The Health for All campaign had the highest signup rate at 2.08%,a 316% increase compared to the other categories, and the second-highest total signups (3,545).
+Despite lower volume, its rate was over 4x that of Coverage Matters (0.50%), suggesting its messaging, targeting, or creative strategy may offer valuable insights for other campaigns.

-* There was a notable spike in signups during 2020, with the Coverage Matters category alone increasing from 41 signups in February to 168 in April.
-This sudden rise likely correlates with the onset of the COVID-19 pandemic, as consumers sought to secure insurance coverage in anticipation of potential health risks.
+* Signups spiked in 2020, with Coverage Matters rising from 41 in February to 168 in April, likely driven by the onset of COVID-19 as consumers sought insurance amid growing health concerns.

-* Categories with higher cost per signup tend to have lower signup rates.
-Benefit Updates had a cost per signup of $47.81 with only a 2% signup rate, while Health for All achieved a 2.08% signup rate at just $1.23 per signup.
+* Higher cost per signup often aligns with lower signup rates.
+Benefit Updates had a 0.02% signup rate at $47.81 CPS, while Health for All reached a 2.08% at just $1.23 CPS.
 This suggests that more money is being spent to acquire fewer customers in certain categories, pointing to potential inefficiencies in campaign targeting or messaging.

 ### Claims